 - Colorado Shines does not incur a cost to families.

 - Choosing child care is an important decision.
 Families deserve to know their children are in quality child care environments that foster a love of learning, promote each child's unique skills and cultures while supporting the development of the whole child.

 - Participating child care and early learning programs receive free resources and training to improve the quality of their programs and there is no additional cost to families.
 Funding comes from the state of Colorado through two federal grants: Child Care Development Fund and Race to the Top-Early Learning Challenge grant.

 How to Find Quality Child Care

 Choosing child care is one of the most important decisions that parents make.
 It is crucial to carefully select a child care program that meets the needs of children and their families.
 This takes time, resourcefulness and consumer skills.
-Visit Colorado Shines website on how to find a quality early learning program and child care in your community.
+Use this guidance from Colorado Shines as a starter for finding quality early learning program and child care in your community.